krunalvirugama-inventyv/training2024-25/README.md

 ### Folder Overview
 1. *HTML_CSS:* This folder contains task related to HTML and CSS.
 2. *FlowChart:* This folder contains JavaScript code implementations for flowcharts, which have been visualized and designed in FigJam.
+3. *Javascript:* This folder contains tasks related to JavaScript programming, including both frontend and backend JavaScript applications.
+4. *Rust_Learning:* This folder contains tasks for learning the Rust programming language, including both basic programs and the Rust Rangers game.
+5. *FlowChart:* This folder contains JavaScript code implementations for flowcharts, which have been visualized and designed in FigJam.
+6. *Advent_Of_Code:* This folder contains tasks related to the Advent of Code programming challenges.
+Each day contains multiple tasks, and each task has its own subfolder with implementation and documentation.